 The AF pattern webbing was issued for tropical conditions.
 Below is another Reconvilier ATP watch on a WWII period AF0210 canvas strap.
-ATP watches on AF0210 straps have recently sold on ebay with an approximate strap value of over $400.
-The date of the introduction of the AF0210 watch strap is unknown, but it is probably about 1944/5.
+ATP watches on AF0210 straps have recently sold on ebay with an approximate strap value of over £400.
+The date of the introduction of the AF0210 watch strap is unknown, but it is probably about early 1945.
 The strap had no pre-punched eyelets, and the tongue of the buckle pushed through the canvas allowing it to fit any wrist.
 The watch strap fitted quickly and easily under the fixed bars of the watch.

 The inside of the AF0210 strap was almost always stamped A.F.0210, but some straps were not stamped.
 Often the pheon was stamped as well.